This Week in Sports News: 12 Stories You Need to See

-A roundup of the week's most newsworthy sports industry press releases from PR Newswire, including Formula 1 announcements and a menu curated by Mitch Marner.
+A roundup of the week's most newsworthy sports industry press releases from PR Newswire, including the NIL deals and the Boston Red Sox's new sports betting partner.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.